Weeding Criteria and Guidelines

-- Imprint date prior to 1900: Candidates for withdrawal or transfer to a special collection.
+- Imprint date prior to current public domain date: Candidates for withdrawal or transfer to a special collection.
 No item in the collection should be withdrawn simply on the basis of age, but age can be a contributing factor in de-selection decisions.

 - Obsolescence: Consider how quickly information becomes dated in a given discipline, and select candidates for withdrawal based on that period of obsolescence.

 A complex set of factors should be considered when deciding the fate of a particular item.
 Selectors should remember that material can be treated in house, sent to a binder or replaced.
 If the text is valuable enough to keep, we will find a way to preserve it.
 If the text does not meet retention criteria based on appropriateness or age, condition may tip the keep-or-discard balance.

 - Condition of paper: Brittle paper is the result of chemical impurities combined with the effects of heat, light, and air pollution.
 A simple test of paper strength is the three-fold test: fold an inconspicuous corner back and forth three times; if it breaks or tears the paper is too brittle for binding.
 Loose pages may be tipped in by our menders, but more than five pages per volume may be a problem.

 - Markings and underlinings: Minor notations may not distract the user, but extensive highlighting, underlining, and commentaries can make the volume unusable because it may mislead the reader, or discourage thinking on their own.
 Marks in pencil can be erased.
 More extensive markings should be judged as damaging the text, and replacement should be considered.